-In order for patients to be eligible for New Hampshire’s Therapeutic Cannabis Program, a licensed physician or advanced practice registered nurse must issue a written certification that certifies that a patient has BOTH a condition listed here AND a symptom listed in the second list:
+In order for patients to be eligible for New Hampshire’s Therapeutic Cannabis Program, a licensed physician, advanced practice registered nurse, or a physician assistant must issue a written certification that certifies that a patient has BOTH a condition listed here AND a symptom listed in the second list:

 - Amyotrophic Lateral Sclerosis (ALS)